 Most of us will see a change in our financial situation in retirement.
 Instead of earning an income from work, we will start receiving income from other sources such as Social Security, pensions and/or annuities, and possibly withdrawals from our retirement savings accounts.
-Since our income sources will change in retirement, in what ways if any should our tithing and giving change if any?
+Since our income sources will change in retirement, in what ways should our tithing and giving change, if any?

 A (very) brief summary of tithing

-Admittedly, tithing can be a controversial topic and hard to do justice to in a very short summary.
+Admittedly, tithing can be a controversial topic and hard to do justice to in a concise summary.
 If you ask several people about tithing, you may hear a variety of answers.
 So, I am going to boil it down to two main perspectives:

 - Although tithing was never explicitly repudiated in the NT, it has been replaced by a new and better pattern of giving under the New Covenant.
-Tithing should not be viewed as a command since we are no longer under the legal demands of the OT.
-The Bible teaches that God owns everything and we are simply managers.
+Tithing should not be viewed as a command since we are no longer under the OT’s legal demands.
+The Bible teaches that God owns everything, and we are simply managers.
 God has entrusted his riches to us; therefore, we are obligated to manage whatever resources we have for the advancement of his Kingdom.
-According to NT teaching, that should include generous, even sacrificial giving, which may be more or less than the ten percent tithe of the OT.
+According to NT teaching, that should include generous, even sacrificial giving, which may be more or less than the OT’s ten percent tithe.
 Everyone is free to give as they feel led by the Holy Spirit.
 (Proverbs 3:9; Matt.6:20; 25:44; Mark 12:41-44; Luke 12:48; 2Cor.8:1-5, 9:7)

 The first is probably the most common, at least in Evangelical circles, but the second is surprisingly common as well.
 Most believers will find themselves more aligned with one or the other.
 Others will be somewhere in between.